Love him or loathe him you’ve got to hand it to Dan Bilzerian, he certainly knows how to make a statement.

 First week’s training plan (in miles)

-All of these rides are to be completed slowly and with the minimum of effort possible.
+All of these rides are to be completed slowly and with the minimum of effort possible on the open road, rather than on a smart turbo trainer.
 There’s nothing to be gained by hammering the speed upwards whatsoever.

 If you’re wondering why there’s no mention of sweetspot ‘time crunched’ training this is because for a non cyclist this is the quickest way to pick up injuries.
-More important are the not insignificant matters of getting used to the bike position, getting used to the saddle and gently working through all of the tendon, ligament and joint niggles that are likely to make themselves known on long rides.
-And that’s before your stomach has even tried to digest food while maintaining a good pedalling rhythm while out on the road.
+More important are the not insignificant matters of getting used to a road bike position, getting used to the saddle and gently working through all of the tendon, ligament and joint niggles that are likely to make themselves known on long rides.
+And that’s before your stomach has even tried to digest food while maintaining a good rhythm on the pedals while out on the road.

 Why are we sharing our training plan here?
 BECAUSE LANCE ARMSTRONG.